laubits/dreamstack-graphql/README.md

 	</a>
 </p>

-# TELOS Hasura AWS Stack
+# TELOS GraphQL Starter

-A realtime GraphQL development framework for TELOS dApps based on Hasura.io through demux pattern
+A realtime GraphQL framework for TELOS dApps that leverages Hasura.io and Apollo through demux pattern.

 ## Architecture

 This repository contains all infrastructure and necessary offchain backend services to run a demuxed graphQL graph for you TELOS application.

-Block producers can offer this as a service.
+Block producers can offer it as a service.
 They just need to list accounts and actions.

 <center>
  <img src='https://cdn-std.droplr.net/files/acc_635251/grkS32' style='max-width:600px'/>